xiix0/scam/README.md

-Perilous to all of us are the devices of an art deeper than we ourselves possess.
+You never have to change anything you got up in the middle of the night to write.
-		-- Gandalf the Grey [J.R.R.
-Tolkien, "Lord of the Rings"]
+		-- Saul Bellow